farkasf/override/level06/walkthrough.md

 -> Enter Serial: 4242
 ```

-On the first break, we change the return value of the <code>eax</code> register:
+When the first breakpoint is hit, we modify the return value of the `eax` register:
 ``` shell
 Breakpoint 1, 0xf7f14990 in ptrace () from /lib32/libc.so.6
 (gdb) step